 If I had to describe the odor, I would have to say that it smells similar to rotting plants – like a swamp.

-If you still aren’t sure that you are dealing with blue green algae then I have a simple test you can do.
+If you still aren’t sure that you are dealing with blue-green algae, then I have a simple test you can do.

-Other algaes won’t spread in the same manner.
+Algae doesn’t spread in the same manner.
 So, if you see this, you can be certain you are dealing with blue-green algae.

-What causes blue-green algae to appear in your aquarium?
+What causes blue-green algae to appear?

 Given that the above are common factors in an unhealthy tank with messed up parameters, it’s unsurprising that these are often present when blue-green algae appears out of nowhere.

 However, there is a cause that many experts agree on…